-Figure 1: pattern of gcv, pcv, heritability and genetic advance as percent of mean for various traits in cowpea germplasm line
+Figure 1: Pattern of GCV, PCV, heritability and genetic advance as percent of mean for various traits in cowpea germplasm lines

 4. Conclusion

 The cowpea germplasm evaluated in the present study exhibited significant variability for growth and yield related traits.
 Traits such as plant height, number of secondary branches per plant, number of clusters per plant, test weight and seed yield per plant recorded high GCV, PCV, heritability and genetic advance as per cent of mean, indicating the presence of ample genetic variation and effectiveness of selection.
 Hence, traits like plant height, number of secondary branches, number of clusters per plant, test weight and seed yield per plant can be prioritized for selection and further improvement in cowpea breeding programmes.